- Professor and Chairman

-Jun “Jonathan” Wang, PhD, is a Professor of Finance in the Bert W. Wasserman Department of Economics and Finance at the Zicklin School of Business.
+Jun “Jonathan” Wang, PhD, is a Professor of Finance and chair of the Bert W. Wasserman Department of Economics and Finance at the Zicklin School of Business.
 His research interests are corporate finance, financial markets, risk management, econometric modeling, and quantitative investment analysis.

 Dr. Wang’s work has been published in leading journals, including Journal of Finance; Review of Financial Studies; Review of Economic Studies; Game and Economic Behavior; Journal of Law, Economics and Organization; Journal of Risk and Insurance, etc.

 Dr. Wang has taught courses in introductory corporate finance, advanced corporate finance, mergers and acquisition at both the undergraduate level and the master level.
 He teaches Ph.D. corporate finance theory at Baruch, corporate finance, mergers & acquisitions in the Zicklin Executive MS in Finance program.

 Dr. Wang has a bachelor’s degree in physics from Fudan University and a PhD in finance from Georgia State University.

 Aloke Ghosh, and Jun Wang, (2019) Accounting Losses as a Heuristic for Managerial Failure: Evidence from CEO Turnovers.
 Journal of Financial and Quantitative Analysis, 54(2), 877-906.

 Gautam Goswami, Thomas Noe and Jun Wang.
 (2017) Buying up the block: An experimental investigation of capturing economic rents through sequential negotiations.
 Journal of Law, Economics and Organization, 33(1): 139-172.